DeskproApps/mondaycom/SETUP.md

 [![](/docs/assets/setup/developers.png)](/docs/assets/setup/developers.png)

 On the developers page, click "Create app".
-You'll be show a form to create your app, Give it a name, such as "Deskpro App," copy the `Client ID` & `Client Secret`, then click "Save Changes" and enter the credentials in the app settings drawer Deskpro.
+You'll be shown a form to create your app, Give it a name, such as "Deskpro App," copy the `Client ID` & `Client Secret`, then click "Save Changes" and enter the credentials in the app settings drawer Deskpro.

 [![](/docs/assets/setup/app_setup_form.png)](/docs/assets/setup/app_setup_form.png)